-The Company recognizes revenue from the sale of NeuroCaps, Universal as well as revenue from the sale of goods purchased through manufacturers of medical devices.
-All revenue for the three months ended March 31, 2020 is from the sale of medical devices purchased from Neurotech, a related party.
+The Company recognizes revenue from the sale of NeuroCaps, as well as revenue from the sale of goods purchased through manufacturers of medical devices.
+Primarily all revenue for the three months ended March 31, 2021 is from the sale of medical devices in Russia purchased from Neurotech, a related party.

 Research and Development Costs

 The Company expenses all research and development costs as they are incurred.
 Research and development includes expenditures in connection with in-house research and development salaries and staff costs, application and filing for regulatory approval of proposed products, regulatory and scientific consulting fees, as well as contract research, data collection, and monitoring, related to the research and development of the cloud infrastructure, data imaging, and proprietary products and technology.
-Research and development costs recognized in the statement of operations for the three months ended March 31, 2020 and 2019 were $96,390 and $22,290, respectively.
+Research and development costs recognized in the statement of operations for the three months ended March 31, 2021 and 2020 were $100,844 and $96,390, respectively.

 Sales and Marketing

 Advertising and marketing costs are expensed as incurred.
-Advertising and marketing costs recognized in the statement of operations for the three months ended March 31, 2020 and 2019 were $40,584 and $47,792, respectively.
+Advertising and marketing costs recognized in the statement of operations for the three months ended March 31, 2021 and 2020 were $77,254 and $40,584, respectively.